puppetlabs/bolt/documentation/writing_yaml_plans.md

 #### Message step

 Use a `message` step to print a message.
-This will print a message to `stdout` when using the `human` output format, and print to `stderr` when using the `json` output format.
+This will print a message to standard out (stdout) when using the `human` output format, and print to standard error (stderr) when using the `json` output format.

 Message steps use a single field:

 - `message`: The message to print

 For example: